drhelius/grpc-demo/README.md

 ### Create project istio-system

+With all four operators installed in your cluster you are ready to deploy Istio.

+First create a namespace for the control plane, the name `istio-system` is recommended:

 `oc new-project istio-system`

 ### Deploy Service Mesh control plane

+With the project ready we can create the control plane.

-A Service Mesh Control Plane (SMCP) is [provided in this repo](openshift-service-mesh/service-mesh-control-plane.yaml).
-Use it to bootstrap the installation of Istio in OpenShift.
+A Service Mesh Control Plane (SMCP) manifest is [provided in this repo](openshift-service-mesh/service-mesh-control-plane.yaml).
+Use it to bootstrap the installation of Istio in OpenShift:

 `oc create -f openshift-service-mesh/service-mesh-control-plane.yaml -n istio-system`

+Istio operator will then create all the deployments that conform the control plane.
+After a few minutes it should look like this:

 ## 7 - Deploying the demo services using Istio

+You can choose three different methods to deploy the demo services and setup the service mesh:

+- Helm Chart
+- Kubernetes Operator
+- OpenShift Template

+But first you need to create a namespace for the services and tell Istio to start monitoring this namespace by adding it to the [Member Roll](https://docs.openshift.com/container-platform/4.5/service_mesh/service_mesh_install/installing-ossm.html#ossm-member-roll-create_installing-ossm).

-### Create a project to deploy our services
+### Create a project to deploy the demo services

 `oc new-project grpc-demo-istio`

 ### Create the service mesh member roll

+A Service Mesh Member Roll (SMMR) manifest is [provided in this repo](openshift-service-mesh/service-mesh-member-roll.yaml).
+It includes the `grpc-demo-istio`.
+If you are using a different namespace you should change it accordingly.

+Use it then to create the Member Roll:

 `oc create -f openshift-service-mesh/service-mesh-member-roll.yaml -n istio-system`